irstavr/FindPath/README.md

-# FindPath
+# Finding Paths in a maze
-Given a complex maze, we find a path between two points and calculate this distance, in Prolog
+Given a complex maze, we find a path between two points and calculate this distance, in Prolog.